• Skip to main content

 • About 15-20 minutes before the estimated end of proofing, switch on the oven and preheat it, setting the oven temperature to 390 °F (200 °C).

-• Bake the rolls for 20-25 minutes until golden brown.
+• Bake the rolls for 20-25 minutes or until golden brown.

 • Once ready, take them out of the oven and let them cool.